jo3-l/blog/content/about.md

   [supporting](https://github.com/jo3-l/yagfuncdata)
   [automation](https://github.com/jo3-l/action-check-yag-tmpl-syntax) which has seen use in other YAGPDB-related projects.
-- [vsHacks](https://vshacks.github.io/): In high school, I co-founded vsHacks, a now-annual hackathon organized by my programming club in collaboration with other high schools across Greater Vancouver.
+- [vsHacks](https://vshacks.github.io/): A now-annual hackathon I founded in high school, organized by my programming club in collaboration with other high schools across Greater
+  Vancouver.
 I led work on the hackathon website and helped run workshops during the event, which saw 50+ participants from the district and beyond.

-For a complete list, see [my GitHub repositories](https://github.com/jo3-l/?tab=repositories).[^1]
+### Professional experience

+In Summer 2025, I interned at TD Bank Group as a software developer on the Enterprise Innovation team.
+I'm casually looking for work for Summer 2026; my resume is available on request.

 ## Contact

-I'm always happy to chat!
-Please email me at `jliu1602 [at] gmail.com` or send me a direct message on Discord (username `jo3_l`.)
+I'm happy to chat!
+You can reach me through `jliu1602 [at] gmail.com` or via Discord (username `jo3_l`.)

-[^1]: If you came to this page from GitHub, you're welcome for the quick lesson in recursion :)